isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 <ol start="5">
 <li>All students are to adhere to the following:</li>
 <ol style="list-style-type: lower-alpha;">
-<li><p align="justify">Be punctual and present for the flag raising ceremony, assembly, all lessons, activities and other school events.
+<li>Be punctual and present for the flag raising ceremony, assembly, all lessons, activities and other school events.
-<li><p align="justify">Assemble in the parade square/school hall/classroom by 7.40 a.m (8.20 a.m. on Wednesday).
+<li>Assemble in the parade square/school hall/classroom by 7.40 a.m (8.20 a.m. on Wednesday).
 It is the responsibility of the student to personally inform his/her Form Teacher if he/she is in school but not in the respective assembly area due to valid reasons.
 <li>Inform the Form Teachers or the General Office of their absence from school by 7.40 a.m.
 (8.20 a.m. on Wednesday) on the day of absence.
 <li>Submit an original copy of the Medical Certificate (MC) for the day(s) absent from school to the Form Teacher on the day of return to school.
 <li>Letters from parents/guardians explaining a student&rsquo;s absence from school should not exceed 5 in a semester as students&rsquo; attendance in school is critical for them to do well in school.
 Students will be considered as absent without valid reason if they have submitted parent letters/emails for more than 5 days of absence per semester or travelled overseas during term time for family holidays.
 Absence without valid reason can be considered as truancy and appropriate consequences will be meted out.